Faculty of Foreign Studies Department of Foreign Studies

 e.g.

-Chinese Basics Comprehensive Exercise A/B, Korean Basics I/II, Introduction to Asian World Languages
+Comprehensive Basic Chinese Practice A/B, Basic Korean I/II, Introduction to the Asian Language World

 • Second Year